boredsquirrel/Arkenfox-softening/README.md

 3. Edit the chooser: by default the path is renamed twice, only the renaming that is needed is kept
 4. Chooser allows to edit the arkenfox-script for applying settings that may be unwanted
 5. The arkenfox script then downloads the user.js and applies changes to it, as well as executing the update timer
+6. In the end the arkenfox script launches a scriptcleaner that removes lines only needed for startup and after that deletes itself.

 ## Related projects